python/cpython/Doc/library/urllib.request.rst

    On macOS it is unsafe to use this module in programs using :func:`os.fork` because the :func:`getproxies` implementation for macOS uses a higher-level system API.
-Set the environement variable ``no_proxy`` to ``*`` to avoid this problem
+Set the environment variable ``no_proxy`` to ``*`` to avoid this problem
    (e.g. ``os.environ["no_proxy"] = "*"``).